Alejogb1/job-board/blog-data/why-wont-php-ftp-connect-when-containerized.md

 id: "why-wont-php-ftp-connect-when-containerized"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've seen this particular headache rear its ugly head more times than I care to remember, often when transitioning a legacy php application into a containerized environment.
 The scenario of a php script failing to establish an ftp connection when running inside a container, while seemingly working fine outside, is almost always rooted in network configuration or permissions issues, not some inherent flaw in php itself.
 It's a frustrating situation, granted, but usually boils down to a few fairly common culprits.

 My first encounter with this was back in 2015, migrating a fairly critical inventory management system to docker.
 The php ftp functions worked perfectly locally during development.
 Yet, the moment the docker container spun up, the ftp connection failed silently, leaving a very perplexed support team.
 After a lot of head-scratching and tcpdump sessions, the pattern became very clear.

 Essentially, when you're working locally, your php script is typically running directly on your host machine, giving it direct access to your network and localhost.
 Containers, however, introduce a layer of abstraction.
 The network environment is no longer the host's direct network, but a virtualized one managed by the container runtime.
 This immediately introduces several potential points of failure for ftp connections.

-Firstly, the most frequent culprit is the absence of proper *name resolution*.
+Firstly, the most frequent culprit is the absence of proper _name resolution_.
 Inside a container, the default dns resolver might not be set up correctly, or it may not have access to the dns servers that resolve your ftp server's hostname.
 Consider this example, a very simplified php ftp connection attempt:

 ```php
 <?php